A flute, made by one of the finest flute makers of the late 19th century, William R. Meinell, has an interesting

 The flute (below) is a beautiful example of a modern, high-end instrument of its time.
 While the flute has interesting material attributes, it is the story of the person who used this artifact, Thomas "Blind Tom" Wiggins (May 25, 1849 – June 14, 1908) a blind African American musical prodigy, that is truly fascinating.

-During the late nineteenth century, Wiggins was one of the most famous pianists and popular performers in the United States.
+During the late 19th century, Wiggins was one of the most famous pianists and popular performers in the United States.
 Born enslaved in Columbus, Georgia, his enslaver, James Bethune, discovered Wiggins' musical abilities and began holding public concerts when Wiggins was only 8 years old.
 His first compositions were published in 1860 when he was only 11.
 The Bethune family continued to hold concerts featuring Wiggins throughout the Civil War with much of the proceeds going to support the Confederacy.
 Wiggins' best-known composition, "Battle of Manassas," was composed in 1861 after he heard a recounting by a soldier of the first battle at Bull Run.
 Wiggins' compositions often sampled popular music and offer interpretations of natural and mechanical sounds.